 Most energy technicians need at least a high school diploma, while many employers prefer someone with college experience.
 Jackson College’s program offers students the opportunity to achieve certification in the Energy Industry Fundamentals from the Center for Energy Workforce Development.

-The degree is a good fit for individuals who are technically minded, but who aren’t interested necessarily interested in the engineering track.
+The degree is a good fit for those who are technically minded.
 They should enjoy working with their hands and be able to work in a variety of environments.

 A bachelor’s degree is often needed for a manager or supervisory position in the utility industry.
 Energy professionals will also need technical experience in their field.
 Jackson College offers an associate degree in energy technology to train workers for entry-level technician careers in a variety of utility environments.
 Students may start there, and then continue on with their bachelor’s degree to gain necessary skills in project management, communications, business and decision making.